tarantool/doc/doc/dev_guide/internals/iproto/keys.rst

 ..  raw:: html
     :file: images/vclock.svg

-There are four keys that correspond to vector clocks in different contexts of replication.
+There are five keys that correspond to vector clocks in different contexts of replication.
 They all have the MP_MAP type:

 *   IPROTO_VCLOCK (0x26) is passed to a new instance :ref:`joining the replica set <box_protocol-join>`.

-*   IPROTO_VCLOCK_SYNC (0x5a) is sent
+*   IPROTO_VCLOCK_SYNC (0x5a) is used by replication heartbeats.
+    The master sends its heartbeats, including this monotonically growing key, to a replica.
+    Once the replica receives a heartbeat with a non-zero IPROTO_VCLOCK_SYNC value, it starts responding with the same value in all its acknowledgements.
+    This key was introduced in :doc:`/release/2.11.0`.

 *   IPROTO_BALLOT_VCLOCK (0x02) is sent in response to :ref:`IPROTO_VOTE <internals-iproto-replication-vote>`.
     This key was introduced in :doc:`/release/2.6.1`.